jaysonnii/home-soc-lab/README.md

+# Home SOC Lab: Windows Sysmon + Splunk Alert Triage

+## Overview

+This project is a beginner Security Operations Center lab built to practice Windows logging, endpoint telemetry, SIEM searching, and basic alert triage.

+I used a Windows 11 Enterprise Evaluation virtual machine with Sysmon and Splunk to collect, search, and investigate Windows process creation events.

+The goal of this project is to show hands-on cybersecurity learning, basic SOC investigation skills, and clear technical documentation.

 ## Project Files

 The full project files are located in the `home-soc-lab` folder.

-- Incident report: `home-soc-lab/incident-reports/suspicious-powershell.md`
+* Incident report: `home-soc-lab/incident-reports/suspicious-powershell.md`
-- Screenshots: `home-soc-lab/screenshots/`
+* Screenshots: `home-soc-lab/screenshots/`
-- Setup notes: `home-soc-lab/setup-notes.md`
+* Setup notes: `home-soc-lab/setup-notes.md`

-## Troubleshooting

-During setup, I resolved a VirtualBox black-screen issue by checking storage, removing the installation ISO after Windows installed, and adjusting display setting0s.

-# Home SOC Lab: Windows Sysmon + Alert Triage

-## Overview

-This project is a beginner Security Operations Center lab built to practice Windows logging, endpoint telemetry, and basic alert triage.

-I used a Windows 11 Enterprise Evaluation virtual machine with Sysmon to collect process creation events and investigate command-line activity through Windows Event Viewer.

-The goal of this project is to show hands-on cybersecurity learning, basic SOC investigation skills, and clear technical documentation.

 ## Lab Goal